mrjclark/FinApp/README.md

 * Secure use of environment variables is requried
 * Database access will be minimized and based on a per server request
 * Auditable and immutable logs
-* OWASP standards for secure applications
+* OWASP Comprehensive, Lightweight Application Security Process (CLASP) standards for development